Q. What is Amazon Elastic File System?

 Amazon EFS offers the ability to encrypt data at rest and in transit.

 Data encrypted at rest is transparently encrypted while being written, and transparently decrypted while being read, so you don’t have to modify your applications.
-Encryption keys are managed by the AWS Key Management Service (KMS), eliminating the need to build and maintain a secure key management infrastructure.
+Encryption keys are managed by the AWS KMS, eliminating the need to build and maintain a secure key management infrastructure.

 For more details, see the user documentation on Encryption.

-AWS KMS manages the encryption keys for encrypted data at rest on EFS file systems.
-AWS KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
-AWS Key Management Service is integrated with AWS services including Amazon EFS, Amazon EBS, and Amazon S3, to make it simple to encrypt your data with encryption keys that you manage.
-AWS Key Management Service is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.
+AWS KMS is a managed service that makes it easier for you to create and control the encryption keys used to encrypt your data.
+AWS KMS is integrated with AWS services, including EFS, EBS, and S3, making it simpler to encrypt your data with encryption keys that you manage.
+AWS KMS is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.

-You can enable encryption at rest in the EFS console or by using the AWS CLI or SDKs.
-When creating a new file system in the EFS console, click “Create File System” and click the checkbox to enable encryption.
+You can enable encryption at rest in the EFS console by using the CLI or SDKs.
+When creaking a new file system in the EFS console, select “Create File System” and then select the checkbox to enable encryption.